 The Board of Directors of Google originally adopted the Plan in April 2012, and it was subsequently approved by the stockholders of Google in June 2012.
 The Plan was then amended by the Board of Directors of Google in April 2015, and such amendment was subsequently approved by the stockholders of Google in June 2015.
 The Plan was assumed by Alphabet in October 2015.
+The Board of Directors amended the Plan in March 2016, and such amendment was subsequently approved by the stockholders of Alphabet in June 2016.
+The Leadership Development and Compensation Committee further amended the Plan on July 27, 2016.
 The Plan is intended to promote the interests of Alphabet and its subsidiaries (collectively, the Company) and its stockholders by providing the employees and consultants of the Company and members of the Board of Directors with incentives and rewards to encourage them to continue in the service of the Company and with a proprietary interest in pursuing the long-term growth, profitability and financial success of the Company.